Ishikadev03/Computer-Network--Lab-Experiments/Experiment-1/Readme.md

 🌐 Network Topology:

--Multiple PCs connected using:
+- Multiple PCs connected using:

--Hub (for collision-based communication)
+- Hub (for collision-based communication)

--Switch/Wireless device (for CSMA/CA)
+- Switch/Wireless device (for CSMA/CA)

--All devices are assigned IP addresses in the same network
+- All devices are assigned IP addresses in the same network

 📸 Screenshot:
 (Attach your Packet Tracer topology screenshot here)